Simikot: Significance

-Lying at an altitude of just over 2,900m on a gentle slope high above the Humla Karnali River, Simikot lies on an ancient trade-cum-pilgrimage route to Mount Kailash.
+Lying at an altitude of just over 2,900 m on a gentle slope high above the Humla Karnali River, Simikot lies on an ancient trade-cum-pilgrimage route to Mount Kailash.
 Mount Kailash is located in the Purang County of the Tibetan Autonomous Region, China, which borders Humla district of Nepal to the north.
 In the April 2015 Nepal earthquake, the popular Tatopani-Zhangmu route for the pilgrimage to Mount Kailash was badly damaged.
 In the aftermath of this earthquake the traffic for the annual pilgrimage to Mount Kailash shifted to Humla.
 Pilgrims would fly from Kathmandu to Nepalgunj, and then from Nepalgunj to Simikot.
-At Simikot, they would either spend a night in this village's few hotels, or would straightaway be taken in helicopter flights to Hilsa, from where they would cross into Tibet (China).
+At Simikot, they would either spend a night in this village's few hotels, or would straightaway be taken in helicopter flights to Hilsa, from where they would cross into Tibet (China)..In 2025, 10 thousand pilgrims visit Mt Kailash last year through this Simikot route.

 Transport

-Access to Simikot from developed parts of Nepal is mainly by air.
+Access to Simikot from developed parts of Nepal is mainly by air/bus.
 Simikot Airport's relatively short 549 m runway at nearly 3,000 metre elevation requires passenger planes with STOL characteristics such as Dornier Do 28 and de Havilland Twin Otter.